 Outsourcing logistics

-However, maintaining quality control and seamless communication between in-house and outsourced teams can be difficult.
-Relying on spreadsheets to juggle the logistics of who is responsible for which channel and when can lead to gaps in coverage and inconsistent service quality.
+This complexity is further exacerbated when business process outsourcing (BPO) vendors are involved.
+Maintaining quality control and seamless communication between in-house and outsourced teams can be difficult.
+Relying on spreadsheets to juggle the logistics of who is responsible for which channel and when leads to coverage gaps and inconsistent service quality.

 Seasonality and unpredictable call volumes